decarvalhoe/trading-bot-open-source/README.md

 ---

 > **Developed with ❤️ by decarvalhoe and the open-source community**
-> Last updated: September 2025
+> Last updated: November 2025